miloopark/miloopark/README.md

 ### Hi there 👋

-😄 My name is Min Sung (Milo), an undergraduate pursuing a BA in computer science with a minor in physics at Boston University.
+😄 My name is Min Sung (Milo), an undergraduate pursuing a BA in computer science with a minor in visual arts at Boston University.
 I am interested in software engineering, artificial intelligence, mixed reality, machine learning, and product management.

 For any inquiries, feel free to email me at minpark@bu.edu